aerovize/GitHub-Dater/README.md

 # GitHub Profile Dater

-A python script that updates the date on my profiles README.md.
+A python script that updates the date on my profiles README.md daily.

 ## Features: